 The current Richardsville Fire Department covers approximately 126 square miles in northern Warren County making it one of the largest fire districts in the Commonwealth of Kentucky.
 The population of our fire district was 11,386 at the 2010 census and with developments continually being built our population is one of the fastest growing in the county.
 In 2015, RFD made 962 incident responses which included medical assists, structure fires, vehicle fires, brush fires, vehicle accidents, hazmat incidents, alarm responses, and many other incident types.
 The fire department currently operates a fleet of 12 apparatus including 6 engines, 1 tanker, 2 brush trucks, 2 water rescue boats, and 1 6x6 all-terrain vehicle.
 We receive automatic mutual aid for structure fires from Gott, Smith's Grove, and Barren River fire departments and we provide automatic aid to them as well.
 We also have mutual aid agreements with the remaining 5 county volunteer departments, the city of Bowling Green Fire Department, and neighboring county departments when requested.

 If you are interested in becoming a member of the Richardsville Fire Department, please follow this link:

 For all info pertaining to open burning please follow this link: OPEN BURNING

-Gott Fire Dept. is one of the 9 departments that cover Warren County outside of the Bowling Green city limits.
-They are a mutual aid deptment for Alvaton, Richardsville, and Smiths Grove Fire Departments.
+Plano fire department is one of the 9 departments that cover Warren County outside the Bowling Green city limits.
+They are a mutual aid department for Woodburn and Alvaton Fire Departments.